phusion/traveling-ruby/osx/README.md

 # Traveling Ruby OS X build system

-The build system requires the Developer Commandline Tools to be installed, as well as the OS X 10.8 SDK.
+The build system requires the Developer Commandline Tools to be installed, as well as a number of other things.
+See the "System requirements" section.

 To build binary packages, run: